Ambassadors

 All HHS students interested in exploring health careers are invited to join FMCC (Future Medical Careers Club).
 Students research careers, have an opportunity to shadow health professionals, go on field trips, and participate in community service activities.
 Sponsor: Tasha Rickman

 Homecoming occurs in the fall and includes a Coronation and Dance, a parade from Lindenthal Campus to the Square, a Pep Assembly, FHIASAA Hall of Fame Inductees Introduction, Friday night Football Game and Homecoming Court Introductions at half-time.
+Sponsor: Student Council

 Junior - Senior Prom occurs in the spring and includes a themed dance and post prom with food, refreshments and numerous activities such as: mechanical bull, trikes race, guardian’s galaxy, wrecking ball, selfie booth, thriller obstacle course, boom blaster, corn-hole toss, Jenga and more!!
 Attendance prizes for everyone and also chances to win larger attendance prizes.
 Sponsor: Emily Stille